Mehmorel/BoostedBrightness/README.md

 ![GIF showing the range of the new brightness slider](https://i.imgur.com/ScqEWNE.gif "From -15% to 1200%!")

 ## Features
 Modified brightness slider, extending brightness range to 0% to 500%.
-(Version for speedruners!)
+(Version for speedruners, with MCSR at end)

 ## Installation